An Education in Three Generations

 In the 19th and early 20th centuries, many churches, among them Methodist Chapels, sought to care for the needs of the congregation, including the elementary education of children.
 Methodists started up schools wherever they went and examinations of children in the Sunday School had become a standard part of their practice by the early 20th century.
 Often the examination was done in the presence of the congregation and the successful children were presented with certificates.
 My paternal grandmother was a bright child too.
 Today, I was looking at her prize book, gained in 1911, when she was 13.
 It was awarded by the United Methodist Churches and was for passing the Connexional Young People’s Examination.
 The fact that my Grandmother received a book in addition to or instead of a certificate, may have meant that she was singled out among the best students…I hope so.
 She kept her presentation book, “A Peep behind the Scenes” by Mrs O.F.
 Walton, all her life.
 It was the only book that she had and so it must have been very special to her…and she loved reading all her life too.
 Grandma didn’t read the classics, but she did love a good romance, the sort of “Mills and Boon” of her age, I suppose.
 There was a place in Dewsbury Market Hall, where second hand books could be bought and later returned for a 50% refund…thus Grandma and I used to go to the market once a week to select new books in exchange for old and I became an avid reader too.

 One of the pleasures of tracing family history is to look at the lives of our ancestors in the context of the timeline in which they lived.
-In my family, through looking at three generations, we can see a typical rise of a new “middle class”, simply through access to an education.
+In my family, through looking at three generations, we can see a typical rise of a new “middle class”, simply through access to an education, though I will always be proud of my own working class roots and of those who went before me destined to live a difficult life for want of an education.
+Those who were able and adventurous enough set up their own businesses, but that’s another story.